skillz/opvic/README.md

 Deployment
-  install          Install CRDs into the K8s cluster specified in ~/.kube/config. uninstall        Uninstall CRDs from the K8s cluster specified in ~/.kube/config. deploy           Deploy controller to the K8s cluster specified in ~/.kube/config. undeploy         Undeploy controller from the K8s cluster specified in ~/.kube/config. controller-gen   Download controller-gen locally if necessary. kustomize        Download kustomize locally if necessary.
+  install          Install CRDs into the K8s cluster specified in ~/.kube/config. uninstall        Uninstall CRDs from the K8s cluster specified in ~/.kube/config. controller-gen   Download controller-gen locally if necessary. kustomize        Download kustomize locally if necessary.
 ```